alexmiddeleer/DoctrineModule/docs/hydrator.md

 echo $blogPost->getUser()->getId(); // prints 2
 ```

-**NOTE** : when using association whose primary key is not compound, you can rewrite the following more succinctly:
+**NOTE** : when referencing an associated entity whose primary key is not compound, you can rewrite the following more succinctly:

 ```php
 $data = array(